 Step 8: Set up the foundation of your pool cleaning business

-In order to start your plumbing business from scratch, you need to complete a set of checkbox items like deciding on a business name, developing a website for your business, and registering your business on Google My Business for local reach.
+In order to start your pool cleaning business from scratch, you need to complete a set of checkbox items like deciding on a business name, developing a website for your business, and registering your business on Google My Business for local reach.

 It has never been more important to invest in marketing your business over the internet.
 Having a solid search marketing foundation in terms of a website and Google business registry will offer a variety of benefits that will increase in value exponentially year on year.